Parent Centre

 Is there anything my child cannot bring to camp?

 Please note that as we are a ‘nut-aware camp,’ we do not allow any food items with nuts.
+Smart watches with cameras & smart phones are not allowed.
+(They can keep them in their bags if needed)

 Read more general info